 Thank you in advance for your anticipated cooperation in this matter.
 I look forward to receiving your response to this request within 20 business days, as the statute requires.

 To Whom It May Concern:

-I wanted to follow up on the following New York Freedom of Information Law request, copied below, and originally submitted on June 21, 2019.
+I wanted to follow up on the following Freedom of Information Act request, copied below, and originally submitted on June 21, 2019.
 Please let me know when I can expect to receive a response.

 Thanks for your help, and let me know if further clarification is needed.

-Please be advised, based upon the information you provided, there are no records responsive to your request.
+There are no public records responsive to your attached request.